aa200c.zip: JPL ephemeris reader; size 300 KB.

 MS-DOS binary executable program AA200.EXE to read ephemeris files generated by the de118i.zip numerical integrator (which see, below). aa200c.zip contains the source code.

-This program has been "Debianized" and made available in Debian Linux together with an aa (1) Unix manual page.
-See: http://packages.debian.org/testing/science/astronomical-almanac
+This program has been "Debianized" and made available in Debian and Ubuntu Linux together with an aa (1) Unix manual page.
+See http://packages.debian.org/testing/science/astronomical-almanac

 selenog.zip: Lunar librations and selenographic coordinates per DE404; size 33 KB.